 Pros love iMac.
 So we created one just for you.
 (Apple)

-… and highlights the key features and benefits of the product.
+Highlights the key features and benefits of the product.
+(Example):

 Unlimited movies, TV shows, and more.
 Watch anywhere.
 Cancel anytime.
 (Netflix)